anna-money/terraform-provider-sendgrid/docs/resources/teammate.md

 ### Optional

-- `first_name` (String) The first name of the teammate.
-Required for SSO users.
+- `first_name` (String) The first name of the teammate. **Required for SSO users**.
+For non-SSO users, this field is read-only and populated from the user's SendGrid profile.
-- `last_name` (String) The last name of the teammate.
-Required for SSO users.
+- `last_name` (String) The last name of the teammate. **Required for SSO users**.
+For non-SSO users, this field is read-only and populated from the user's SendGrid profile.
 - `scopes` (Set of String) List of permission scopes for the teammate.
 Ignored if is_admin is true.
 Cannot include '2fa_exempt' or '2fa_required' as these are managed automatically by SendGrid.
 See SendGrid API documentation for available scopes.
 - `username` (String) The username for the teammate.
 If not provided, the email will be used.
+This field is read-only for pending users.

 ### Read-Only